 When it comes to submitting an essay, it can be very stressful for dyslexic students.
 UK Writings can provide editing and proof reading services for students who want an expert to cast an eye over their spelling and grammar before they hand it in.

 This app provides dictation and which helps dyslexic thoughts write their words quickly and easily.
 The word prediction feature also makes spelling much easier.

-This app only costs $3.99, and provides the unique service of being able to overlay text boxes, which makes tackling worksheets or other forms much easier.
+This app provides the unique service of being able to overlay text boxes, which makes tackling worksheets or other forms much easier.

 Academized is home to a whole host of resources that can help with tutoring.
 From online courses, there’s also an e-library and videos.

 At only $19.99, this is an amazing investment as this app is one of the most comprehensive support systems for dyslexic students.
 It provides everything from spell checkers to text to speech features, to regular and picture dictionaries.
 With synchronised highlighting, this makes both reading and writing easier.

 This is a graphic organiser that combines a multi-sensory approach and visual diagrams to make writing easier.